 Convert the Loft

 Converting a loft is similar to finishing a basement, however it’s still an easier option than adding an extension to your property, plus you don’t need to lose outdoor space.
 Similar to in the basement, you will need to ensure you have an adequate ceiling height as well as lighting (dormer windows are ideal), so it’s best to consult an architect or builder prior to the conversion.
 A bathroom/bedroom combo is a great option for the loft as not only will it provide you with an extra room, but it will add to the resale value of your property as well.
+With all that said, be sure to check out Visionary Lofts for some expert guidance if you decide to go ahead with that conversion.

 Convert a Garage